How to Make More Money With Uber

 As you drive more, you’ll gain valuable experience and likely increase your income.
 But in the meantime, there are a few Uber driver strategies you can use to start increasing your income today.

-Freebird is an app for Uber and Lyft riders.
-Promote Freebird to your Uber and Lyft riders and get up to $10 per referral.
+Promote the Freebird app to your Uber and Lyft riders and get up to $10 per referral.
 Every passenger you give a ride to is an opportunity to make an extra $10.

 Promoting the Freebird app is an easy way to make more money while driving for Uber and Lyft.
 Click here for more information about the referral program.